laihco/slugfest/README.md

 ## Devlog Entry

+11/13/25

-11/13/25 - ReadMe created.
+- ReadMe created.
 Assigned team lead roles.

+11/14/25

-11/14/25 - Set up Deno + Three.js project.
+- Set up Deno + Three.js project.
 Added basic 3D scene with cube and OrbitControls.
 Configured deno.json tasks for development and build.
 Verified project runs via `deno task dev`.
+- Added support for importing Blender models (.glb) using GLTFLoader so 3D assets can be displayed in the scene.

 ## Introducing the team